karenlyyys/movie_api/README.md

 The server-side component of a “movies” web application.
 The web application will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

-+ Key features:
+Key features:

-  Return a list of ALL movies to the user
++Return a list of ALL movies to the user

-  Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user
++Return data (description, genre, director, image URL, whether it’s featured or not) about a single movie by title to the user

   Return data about a genre (description) by name/title (e.g., “Thriller”)